This Morning viewers emotional as Holly Willoughby returns to the show for special reason

 Sophie’s dad said: “She’s got something called Rhabdomyosarcoma and unfortunately she had a 12-inch tumour removed back in September and she relapsed back in September after about nine months of chemotherapy and radiotherapy.

-Instead, Sophie has come up with a bucket list, and appearing on This Morning is on it.
+Instead, Sophie has come up with a bucket list, and appearing on This Morning was on it.

 After making some hilarious observations about the This Morning set, Eamonn asked her whether he looked slimmer in real life.